sphinx-labs/sphinx/docs/hardhat/ci-integration.md

-# Using ChugSplash in CI with ChugSplash Managed
+# Using ChugSplash in CI with Hardhat and ChugSplash Managed

 This is a basic guide on how to integrate ChugSplash into your CI process using GitHub actions to trigger a deployment on goerli whenever you push a change to the main branch of your repo.
 If you are using a different CI platform, this guide will still be approximately accurate, but the exact configuration of the CI provider may be different.
+This guide is tailored to Hardhat users, if you are using Foundry then you should check out the [Foundry version of this guide](https://github.com/chugsplash/chugsplash/blob/develop/docs/foundry/ci-integration.md).

 ## Create a Github Actions Folder
 `mkdir -p .github/workflows`